 DAY 2 - Masboquera

+We arrived in late evening, when the temperature was just beginning to mellow out and the glare of the sun had long since sunk behind the hills.
 In an empty cistern on the way towards the gorge, I found a large histerid (Pactolinus major) and a Cydnus aterrimus nymph, and then further down the road the flora gave way to various brassicas and grasses, where tricoloured red, black and white Eurydema ornata made a first appearance.

 Above: Pactolinus major, Cydnus aterrimus, Eurydema ornata, Coptocephala, tachinid, Chlorophorus trifasciatus.